-The demand for food has increased significantly since the pandemic started and FareShare expect that it will increase even more in 2021 because lots of people have lost their jobs.
-Before the pandemic they were supporting 600,000 families in the Manchester area and now even more people need their help.
+The demand for food has increased significantly since the pandemic began.
+Accordingly, FareShare expects that it will increase even more in 2021 because lots of people have lost their jobs.
+Before the pandemic, they were supporting 600,000 families in the Manchester area and now even more people need their help.
 When the new warehouse is complete, FareShare GM will have the capacity to distribute 7 million meals out!

-Outside of the warehouse I met some of the staff.
-A lot of these people are volunteers, like Karina who is a Manchester United fan just like me.
+Outside the warehouse, I met some of the staff.
+A lot of these people volunteer, like Karina who is a Manchester United fan just like me.
 The volunteers go on a rota to help distribute food as often as they can.
-I think that all the people who help out at FareShare are heroes because they are helping to save lives by stopping starvation.
+I think that all the people who help out at FareShare are heroes.
+Because they are helping to save lives by stopping starvation.

 My favourite player, Marcus Rashford, has been helping to raise awareness for FareShare and to tackle food poverty.
-That’s how I heard about the fantastic work that they do and it made me want to help.
+That’s how I heard about the fantastic work that they do.
+And it makes me want to help.